-The HUM terminal is a 24 VAC output, energized when the blower is operating during a call for heat.
+The HUM terminal is a 24 VAC output, energized when the LPS closes during a call for heat.

-Connect an accessory 24 VAC, 0.5 amp.
-Maximum (if used) to the 1/4-in male quick-connect HUM terminal and COM-24V screw terminal on the control board thermostat strip.
+Connect an accessory 24 VAC, 0.5 amp. maximum humidifier (if used) to the 1⁄4-in. male quick-connect HUM terminal and COM-24V screw terminal on the control board thermostat strip.
+(See Figure 38.)

 NOTE: If the humidifier has its own 24 VAC power supply, an isolation relay may be required.
 Connect the 24 VAC coil of the isolation relay to the HUM and COM/24V screw terminal on the control board thermostat strip.
-(See Figure 40)
+(See Figure 36.)